 The current state of affairs in the procurement industry

 In an ideal world, every business would have a business continuity plan (BCP).
 Sadly, this is not the case.
 According to Aviva, only 17% of businesses in the country had a contingency plan that would guide operations in times of crisis.
-59% of businesses had no BCP in place and 15% of respondents in the Aviva SME Pulse report said they did not think they needed a contingency plan.
+Fifty-nine percent of businesses had no BCP in place and 15% of respondents in the Aviva SME Pulse report said they did not think they needed a contingency plan.
 This has led to many procurement companies finding themselves in deep waters during this current COVID-19 pandemic.

 In China, where the coronavirus first broke out, the country’s industrial production has dropped by 13.5% compared to 2019.
 The country’s own imports went down by at least 4% and exports also dropped by a staggering 17%.
-Global sourcing in supply chains have been severely disrupted with some saying it will take years to recover from this knock.
+Global sourcing in supply chains has been severely disrupted with some saying it will take years to recover from this knock.